MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 ```
 The `segmentation_multiple_images` function will take the folder containing the images you want to segment, `PathImageFolder`, the folder in which the segmented shperoids will be saved, `PathIMageFolderOut`, the path where the trained network you want to use is contained, `PathNetworkFolderInp`, and perform the segmentation.
 Warning: The saved binary images will have the exact same name of the input images, so it is crucial to save them in a different folder than the one where the original image are to avoid overwriting.

+If the `SpecificImageName` is defined as 'none' the whole folder will be segmented.
+You can define it as the name of a specific image inside the `PathImageFolder` in order to segment only that specific image.
+If the `flag_ShowMask` is defined as the integer number 1 than every mask will be plotted aligned with the original image as shown in the following picture.
+Else the segmentation won't show during the progression of the code.

 ### Validation
 We can take a look at the code example for validating the segmentation obtained by one or more trained networks inside the main.m file: